MahimC11/Assignment-2/README.md

 ### quiz.html
 - This page is where the actual quiz is hosted and uses a script made with Javascript.
+- Has the questions and the selection of answers to pick from.
+- Has a previous and next button to go back and forth between the queestions.
+- Will show you a score once you have completed the quiz.

 ### Upcoming Features
 - A new feature that could be added may be a review section for the quiz that allows you to see which questions you have answered correctly and which answeres you answered incorrectly.